Aug123/Projet/README.md

 Finally, I started working on the HTTP transmission by I enconter problems to enable the server.
 But I'm still working on it : show must go on!

+Finally I thing I'll use Flask for the HTTP server in this way it'll be easier.
+And implement it on the pi and agree with HTTP connection to avoid connection refused due to connection restuctions